rust-lang/rfcs/text/0000-target-tier-policy.md

 Before filing an issue or pull request (PR) to introduce or promote a target, the target should already meet the corresponding tier requirements.
-(This does not preclude a target's development team using issues to track requirements that have not yet been met, as appropriate; however, before officially proposing the introduction or promotion of a target, it should meet all of the necessary requirements.)
+(This does not preclude a target's maintainers using issues to track requirements that have not yet been met, as appropriate; however, before officially proposing the introduction or promotion of a target, it should meet all of the necessary requirements.)
 A target proposal is encouraged to quote the corresponding requirements verbatim as part of explaining how the target meets those requirements.

 ## Tier 3 target policy